bccfilkom-fe/Freepass-FE-2024/README.md

 | 1   | hackfest-be          | A Submodule from our Backend Repo you can just klik [here](https://github.com/ARKNravi/hackfest-be) to visit   |
 | 2   | UrDentist            | A Submodule from our Frontend Repo you can just klik [here](https://github.com/AhmadSultanMA/UrDentist) to visit |

-## 🌟 Credit

-The Member of our team

-1. Ananda Ravi Kuntadi
-2. Ahmad Sultan
-3. Nabila Nafilia
-4. Noory Azyza

 ## 📷 Screenshot APP